ayushakash/Parcel-Delivery/README.md

 *Open the folder in VS code and in the terimnal enter the command (npm init)*

 # For Sending mail to sender and receiver you have to enter the following command
+*Navigate to src/ and create a file '.env' where you have to add email id and password from which you want to send notification to customer,You can also edit the provider by navigating to '/src/Email.js' by default it is using hostinger*
+*ADD THE FOLLOWING LINES IN .env FILE*

+REACT_APP_EMAIL_ID= your email id REACT_APP_PASSWORD=your password for above emai id

 *Navigate to src/Email.js and in the terminal enter the command(node Email.js)* *You will see output ("Server started at port no 3001")*